GlitchedStudios-Inc/Glitched-Studios-Guild-Tag-Swapper/README.md

 # Information
 ### If Not Working: Please Join discord.gg/3XrRFKAus2 And Ping A Staff Member Or Glitched Da Kitty Cat
 ### Also Run Setup.bat first
+### Also Change The Guild Information In The Config.json

 # Commands
 ### gs.start  | This will start the switch if you use gs.stop because it will auto start on first run